Trumbauersville, Pennsylvania: Transportation

 As of 2018 there were 3.74 mi of public roads in Trumbauersville, of which 2.56 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 1.18 mi were maintained by the borough.

 No numbered highways serve Trumbauersville directly.
 The main thoroughfares in the borough are Broad Street, which follows a southwest-northeast alignment, and Main Street, which follows a northwest-southeast route.
 These two roads intersect near the center of town.

 Ecology

 According to the A. W. Kuchler U.S. potential natural vegetation types, Trumbauersville would have a dominant vegetation type of Appalachian Oak (104) with a dominant vegetation form of Eastern Hardwood Forest (25).
 The plant hardiness zone is 6b with an average annual extreme minimum air temperature of -1.7 °F. The spring bloom typically begins by April 15 and fall color usually peaks by October 25.

 Education

 Quakertown Community School District serves public school students in Trumbauersville.
-Trumbauersville Elementary School, in borough limits, serves students in grades K-5.
-The Sixth Grade Center serves students in sixth grade, Strayer Middle School serves grades 7-8, and Quakertown Community High School serves grades 9-12.
+Trumbauersville Elementary School, in borough limits, serves students from Kindergarten to fifth grade.
+The Sixth Grade Center serves students in sixth grade, Strayer Middle School serves grades seven and eight, and Quakertown Community High School serves grades nine through twelve.